minghinshi/Tiny-Factory-Builder/README.md

 - Scroll down and click on the .zip file that starts with "TFB" to download it.
 - Unzip the file, find the application called "Tiny Factory Builder" inside it, and the run the game.

-The PC version saves as soon as you quit the game, and has an ulimited save file size.
+The PC version saves as soon as you quit the game, and has an unlimited save file size.

 ## Acknowledgements